thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhouse/README.md

 Choose Finish

-Place all related file in /home/pi/Greenhouse/
+Place all related files in /home/pi/Greenhouse/

 Configure execute permissions on greenhouse.py and powerout.py.